 This is my favourite exchange for buying Bitcoin, Litecoin, Ripple and Ethereum and charges only 0.25% per transaction.
 However you need to have a Euro or US dollar account.
 If you don’t have either of these, I recommend using a Revolut card to exchange your currency at wholesale rates.

 This is my go-to exchange for buying all of the other cryptocurrencies that Bitstamp and Coinbase don’t stock.
 Fees are 0.05% on each trade.

 Real world use of Cryptocurrencies

-All ready there are real world examples of how cryptocurrencies are being used successfully.
-While I was travelling South America I was able to pay for food and healing ceremonies and the list below highlights some other examples:
+Already there are real world examples of how cryptocurrencies are being used successfully.
+While I was travelling through South America I was able to pay for food and healing ceremonies and the list below highlights some other examples:

 - You will find ATMs in most cities to exchange money for Cryptos

 - Cafes, shops and communities are turning to Cryptos as a cheaper alternative